Mental Health Resources for Black, Indigenous, and People of Color

 Bebe Moore Campbell was an American author, journalist, teacher, and mental health advocate who worked tirelessly to shed light on the mental health needs of the Black community and other underrepresented communities.

-In an effort to continue the visionary work of Bebe Moore Campbell, each year we develop a public education campaign dedicated to addressing the needs of BIPOC.
+In an effort to continue the visionary work of Bebe Moore Campbell, each year we develop resources dedicated to addressing and supporting the needs of BIPOC.

 BIPOC mental health statistics and general information

 Please note that the statistics below are a brief overview of the prevalence of mental health conditions in special populations.
 For more details about prevalence, access and treatment issues, and beliefs/attitudes surrounding mental health, click on the underlined titles for more.